Product Photography for Advertising & Sales

 Click on any of the thumbnails to see a larger version of the image.
 See more packshot photography here

 Clothing products generally look more appealing when they are being worn.
-People find it easier to relate to a person wearing the clothes than a dummy or the like.
+People find it easier to relate to a person wearing the clothes than a dummy or a “ghost mannequin” (invisible mannequin).
 In the image above, Danny Dobson modelled for shots of his clothing range under the “Daily Definition” brand.
-For more clothing images please visit the fashion photography page
+I can help you to find models and makeup artists for clothing shoots.
+For more clothing images please visit the fashion photography page.

 360 Degree Product Photography

-Interactive 360 product photography is a great way for customers to interact with your products online.
-I can also produce automatically revolving images as Gif files.
+Interactive 360 product photography is an ideal way for customers to interact with your products online.
+I can also produce automatically revolving images as video or Gif files.
 360 shots can be done on white or black backgrounds.
 Other custom backgrounds may be available upon request.
+360 jewellery photography is a great way to show the sparkle in gemstones.

 CGI Product Modelling

 CGI is a tool that can work well alongside product photography.
 It allows for very clean images with compositions that would be very hard to shoot.
 Good CGI product images need to be lit well so that they look realistic and appealing.
 They also need to be composed like any still shot to guide the eye and convey the right message.
-So, my photography skills help to ensure that any CGI pictures created for you will be eye-catching and look appealing.
+So, my skills as a product photographer help to ensure that any CGI pictures created for you will be eye-catching and look appealing.

 To find out more about how this could benefit your business please visit the CGI Product Modelling page.